Garden Room Permitted Development in England

 1) The garden room must be single-storey.

-2) This rule also tells us that a dual-pitched roof garden room should be no higher than 2.5 metres at the eaves and no taller than 4 metres at the ridge.
-Garden rooms with this shape roof need to be sited more than 2 metres from each boundary.
+2) A dual-pitched roof garden room can have eaves no higher than 2.5 metres and a ridge height no taller than 4 metres.
+Garden rooms with this roof style must be positioned more than 2 metres from any boundary.

-Maximum height of 2.5 metres in the case of a building, enclosure or container within two metres of a boundary of the curtilage of the dwellinghouse
+Maximum height of 2.5 metres if the building is within 2 metres of a boundary

 Source: Planning Portal

-No verandas, balconies or raised platforms (a platform must not exceed 0.3 metres in height)
+No verandas, balconies, or raised platforms (platforms must not exceed 0.3 metres in height)

 Source: Planning Portal

-It is popular to add a deck or veranda outside a garden room.
-This rule tells us that this deck or veranda must not exceed 300mm in height.
+It’s popular to add a deck or veranda outside a garden room.
+According to this rule, any deck or veranda must not be higher than 300mm.

-No more than half the area of land around the "original house"* would be covered by additions or other buildings
+No more than half of the land around the "original house" can be covered by additions or other buildings

 Source: Planning Portal

-If you live in a National Park, the Broads, Areas of Outstanding Natural Beauty, World Heritage Sites or a Listed Building
+If you live in a National Park, the Broads, an Area of Outstanding Natural Beauty, or a World Heritage Site

 Source: Planning Portal

-If you live in a flat or maisonette and want to build a garden room, you will have to apply for planning approval to do so.
-This page on the Planning Portal explains the rules for common projects.
+Flats and maisonettes do not have Permitted Development rights.
+If you live in one and wish to build a garden room, you must apply for planning approval.
+The Planning Portal provides detailed guidance on the rules for common projects in these cases.

 Apply for a Lawful Development Certificate

-There is a cost involved in obtaining this certificate, but it can be beneficial when you come to sell your house when the solicitors are doing the conveyancing.
-Some garden room companies will obtain the certificate on your behalf, but it is straightforward to do it yourself.
+Although there is a cost involved in obtaining this certificate, it can be extremely beneficial when selling your house, as solicitors may request it during the conveyancing process.
+Some garden room companies will handle the certificate application for you, but it is also straightforward to apply for it yourself.